thomasclarke1969/documentation/websdk/tutorials/conversations.md

 * Create a Conversation
 * Get a list of all of your Conversations
-* Have a better understanding of userIDs/Conversation Participants
+* Have a better understanding of Identities and Participants

 Starting from where we left off in the [Authentication Tutorial](#authentication), we add the following to the template project: